Samurai Okyen, Okyen Sasano, Ishi Itagaki

 The true person of this story is Okyen Sasano, who was born in the United States (because her father was there on business) but is also Japanese (parents are Japanese citizens), thus she officially has dual citizenship.
-Her family lineage is originally from an ancient and revered Japese family, the Mori clan, but Okyen and her parents and immediate family go by the Sasano clan name (for the last 40+ years).
+Her family lineage is originally from an ancient and revered Japanese family, the Mori clan, but Okyen and her parents and immediate family go by the Sasano clan name (for the last 40+ years).
 Okyen's father is a Japanese citizen who owns a large home in the Osaka prefect and another home in Seattle, Washington, where he does business.
-Okyen has had to travel and live between to two locations with a bevy of private teachers and tutors in tow.
+Okyen has had to travel and live between two locations with a bevy of private teachers and tutors in tow.
 She can speak Japanese, English Korean and Chinese.
-However, before you get too far into more about Okyen , you need to know more about her historic and convoluted lineage...and its recent history.
+However, before you get too far into learning about Okyen, you need to know more about her historic and convoluted lineage...and its recent history.

-Her great grandfather, Riishi Mori was considered to be one of the greatest warriors of Japan.
+Okyen's great grandfather, Riishi Mori was considered to be one of the greatest warriors of Japan.
 Trained as a Samurai by the military under secrecy, Riishi was the last of the samurai in his nation.
 The one that taught him had died in an American air raid by B-25 bombers.
 Riishi was honor bound to fight for the emperor, however, what Riishi didn't know was that the emperor had never been told of Riishi or that he (nor anyone for that matter) was a samurai.
 The military kept him a secret from the emperor.
 Under the belief that his actions were noted and authorized by the emperor, Riishi took on the role as the "Samurai Sentinel", defender of Japan.
 In this role, he fought the super-powered super group, the Allied Fighters on many occasions during World War II.
-Although the ALlied Fighters deserved death, Riishi considered them 'honorable' warriors and as such defeated them, but never killed them intentionally.
+Although the Allied Fighters deserved death, Riishi considered them 'honorable' warriors and as such defeated them, but never killed them intentionally.
 This flew in the face of the Japanese Imperial Army and Riishi's handlers who demanded the kills.
 Riishi ignored them, stating once the emperor told him otherwise he'd follow.

 The next day Riishi got a telegraphed communique that the emperor told him to kill all Americans no matter what.